bagavi/CNNProject/Readme.md

 After cloing the git repository.
 Download the following files in a 'Data' Folder just before the folder of this repo

 ## Structure
+1. TinyImageNet/train.lua can be used to train the neural network framework.
+Options to choose the input dataset, loading a pre-trained model, and other hyperparameters are included in the code itself.
+If running on a GPU, you may use train_AWS.lua
+2. TinyImageNet/test-checkpoint.ipynb can be used to view the results (or intermediate results) of the training procedure.

 ## Data
 1. TinyImageNet: TinyImageNet (will contain the training. test, val examples)= http://cs231n.stanford.edu/tiny-imagenet-200.zip (Unzip it)p